quixio/quix-streams/docs/publish.md

     stream.Timeseries.Buffer.PacketSize = 100;
     ```

-The code above configures the buffer to send a packet when the size of the buffer reaches 100 timestamps.
+The code above configures the buffer to publish a packet when the size of the buffer reaches 100 timestamps.

 === "Python"
     Writing a [TimeseriesData](#timeseriesdata-format) to that buffer is as simple as using the `publish` method of that built-in `buffer`: